JosephKibithe/ROCKET-DAPP/rocket-web3/README.md

 ## Wallet Connection Setup

-The app supports multiple wallet connection methods:
+The app uses web3 wallets for both authentication and transactions:

 1. **MetaMask**: No additional setup required for users with the MetaMask extension installed
 2. **WalletConnect**: Requires a project ID from [WalletConnect Cloud](https://cloud.walletconnect.com)